hailin-du/Path-to-Data-Science/Chapter 5 Notes.md

 ```
 > Flase

-## 5.2.6 Check if a Specific Element within the List
+## 5.2.6 Checking Whether a Specific Element in the List
 #### In the real case, we can check to see if the username already exist in the username list
 ### `in`
 * Use in to check if a element exist in the list